 The Q-Collar is the first and only FDA-cleared solution that helps protect the brain during repetitive head impacts.
 The Q30 website describes the Q-Collar as a non-invasive solution to brain protection.

-By applying light pressure to the sides of the neck, the Q-Collar increases blood volume in the brain’s venous structures, reducing the harmful internal movement that causes brain injury.
-This is a direct counter to the brain moving around when the head is exposed to an impact.
+By applying light pressure to the sides of the neck, the Q-Collar increases blood volume in the brain’s venous structures, helping reduce the harmful internal movement that leads to brain injury.
+In effect, it counters the brain’s natural movement when the head absorbs an impact.

 Q30 claims that years of laboratory and clinical testing showed that jugular vein compression can protect the brain in a way no external protection could.
 With the help of several institutions that they did not name, they conducted more than 28 independent laboratory, clinical, and wearability studies over the past 10 years that involved all types of athletes, ranging from youth to Olympic athletes.

-Q30 also notes that repeated impacts to the head may alter the deep tissue (white matter) of the brain.
-This can pose long-term health risks, including decreased mental acuity, chronic traumatic encephalopathy (CTE), dementia, and Alzheimer’s.
+Their research also indicates that repeated head impacts may alter the brain’s deep tissue (white matter), creating long-term risks such as reduced mental acuity, chronic traumatic encephalopathy (CTE), dementia, and Alzheimer’s.

 Which NFL Players Wear the Q-Collar?

-Tony Pollard, a running back for the Tennessee Titans, is one of many athletes who use the Q-Collar.
-He noted that after his agent talked to him about it, he was open to it and anything else that will help protect him and his longevity in the NFL and beyond.
+Tony Pollard, the running back for the Tennessee Titans, is among the players using the Q-Collar.
+He said that after his agent introduced him to it, he was open to trying anything that could help protect him and extend his longevity in the NFL and beyond.

 “Playing the sport that I do, I’ve seen guys retire and not be able to move the same as before or function the same because of hits.
 Maybe it’s brain damage.
 Maybe it’s just from the body getting hit,” Pollard told Q30.